DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 </title></head>
 ```

-With encoding the markup is rendered as follows:
+With encoding, the markup is rendered as follows:

 ```html
 <head>